apache/incubator-graphar/spark/README.md

     $ mvn scala:doc
 ```

-The API document is generated in the directory ``spark/target/site/scaladocs``.
+The API document is generated in the directory ``spark/graphar/target/site/scaladocs``.

 ## Running Neo4j to GraphAr example

 Spark provides a simple example to convert Neo4j data to GraphAr data.
-The example is located in the directory ``spark/src/main/scala/com/alibaba/graphar/examples/``.
+The example is located in the directory ``spark/graphar/src/main/scala/com/alibaba/graphar/examples/``.

 To run the example, download Spark and Neo4j first.

 ### Spark 3.2.x

 Spark 3.2.x is the recommended runtime to use.
 The rest of the instructions are provided assuming Spark 3.2.x.
+Alternative supported Spark version is 3.3.4, to force building with it use Maven Profile `datasources-33`.

 To place Spark under `${HOME}`: